Painting on Location

 Dextrin (STARCH, wheat or corn starch) can be used as a cheap extender to add bulk to opaque colors.
 China clay and calcium carbonate are also opaque extenders.

-I don't need a humectant for magenta or cyan.
-I use honey in yellow which I have to make from scratch.
+I don't need a humectant for cyan.
+I use honey in yellow and magenta.

-Gum Aribic- high gloss, no stick, is not a glue, pure it will not stick to a plastic well, shrinkage will break it's bond.
+Gum Arabic has high gloss, no stick, it is not a glue, pure it will not stick to a plastic well, shrinkage will break it's bond.

-Soap, dispersant, reduces gloss but does not make it matte, semi-gloss, allows pigment settling, soap reduces the glue factor.
+Soap is a dispersant, it reduces paper gloss but does not make it matte, semi-gloss, allows pigment settling, soap reduces the glue factor.

-Ethylene Glycol is matte even at 1%, dries pigment cakes quickly in PY100, I use it in my plotters ink, same pigments.
+Ethylene Glycol is matte even at 1%, dries pigment cakes quickly in PY100, I use it in my plotters ink using same transparent primary pigments.

 Ox gall, dispersant, cake is flat matte.
 Very powerful.
 Liquid soap works fine but I don't need either for the colors I'm making.
 Maybe just a touch to make them very compatible with each other.
 Buying the pigments wet saves adding a dispersant.